 - 2 teaspoons pure vanilla extract

 - 1/2 cup semi-sweet chocolate chips

 - In a large bowl using a hand-held or stand mixer fitted with a paddle attachment, beat the butter for 1 minute on medium speed until completely smooth and creamy.
 Add the brown sugar and granulated sugar, then beat on medium-high speed until fluffy and light in color.
-Beat in egg, egg yolk, and vanilla extract on high speed.
+Beat in egg and vanilla extract on high speed.
 Scrape down the sides and bottom of the bowl as needed.

 - On low speed, slowly mix the dry ingredients into the wet ingredients until combined.
 The cookie dough will be thick.
 Add the pretzels, butterscotch morsels, and chocolate chips and beat on medium speed until combined.
 Cover dough tightly with aluminum foil or plastic wrap and chill for at least 30 minutes and up to 4-5 days.

 - Preheat oven to 325°F (163°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 (Always recommended for cookies.)
 Set aside.